kgraghav/Springboard/Capstone_2/Readme.md

 # Capstone 2 Project: Modeing Traffic Flow at Mill Road (UK)

 ### This project aims to develop a forecasting model for traffic flow.
-Such a model can be used to better time traffic signa controllers, which results in reduced commute time, air and noise pollution and better living experience for people.
+Such a model can be used to better time traffic signal controllers, which results in reduced commute time, air and noise pollution and better living experience for people.

 ## The folder structure:
 Capstone_2/